Adam Larsson: Edmonton Oilers (2016–2021)

-Through the second half of the season, Larsson and Klefbom continued to hold a strong presence as the Oilers' top defensive pairing.
-Despite missing numerous games to recover from an injury in February, Larsson finished second on the team in even-strength minutes per game (18:22) and plus-minus (21).
-Klefbom credited Larsson for helping him evolve into a more complete defenceman as he compiled career highs in goals and points.
-Meanwhile, Larsson finished the season with four goals and 15 assists for 19 points through 79 games.
+Through the second half of the season, Larsson and Klefbom continued to be relied on as the Oilers' top defensive pairing.
+Despite missing numerous games to recover from an injury in February, Larsson finished the season with four goals and 15 assists for 19 points through 79 games.
 As the Oilers faced the San Jose Sharks in the 2017 Stanley Cup playoffs, Larsson and Klefbom were often charged with covering Sharks captain Joe Pavelski.
 They eventually beat the Sharks in six games and met the Anaheim Ducks in the Western Conference Second Round.
 Larsson played an important role in their second round, despite the team failing to qualify for the Western Conference Final.
 In Game 1 against the Ducks, Larsson scored two goals in 7½ minutes of the third period to lift the Oilers to a 5–3 win.
-During the Oilers 4–3 double-overtime loss in Game 5, Larrson logged a team-high 44:58 minutes of ice time as he was one of two Oilers blueliners who didn't miss a shift due to an injury examination.
-The Oilers eventually fell to the Ducks in Game 7.
-Larsson finished the postseason with two goals and four assists through 13 games.
+During the Oilers 4–3 double-overtime loss in Game 5, Larrson logged a team-high 44:58 minutes of ice time as he was one of two Oilers defencemen who didn't miss a shift due to an injury examination.
+While the Oilers eventually fell to the Ducks in seven games, Larsson finished the postseason with two goals and four assists through 13 games.